 Instructions

 - While your lentils are cooking, add oil to a large skillet over medium heat.
 Add diced onion and cook 5-6 minutes, until soft and translucent.
-Toss in diced pepper and mushrooms, and cook for another 3-4 minutes.
+Toss in diced pepper and mushrooms, and cook for another 4-5 minutes, until mushrooms have browned.
 Add minced garlic and cook for an additional minute.

 - Next, add salt, pepper, tomato sauce, maple syrup, ketchup/tomato paste, Worcestershire sauce, chili powder, and paprika, and stir until well combined.